pkepley/pkepley.github.io/_posts/2020-11-29-RiddlerLazyCranberry.md

 sitting to the left of guest $$0$$.

 To label the states of the cranberry passing Markov chain, we will use the following notation.
-For non-terminal states, i.e. states which still have unserved guests, we will use labels of the form `(last_served, served_interval, n_served)`.
-Here `last_served` denotes the guest who was served most recently, `served_interval` is a two-tuple whose first entry is the served guest who is furthest to the left of guest $$0$$, and whose second entry is the served guest who is furthest to the right of guest $$0$$.
-The third state component, `n_served` is provided for convenience in computations (it isn't strictly necessary) and reflect the number of guests in `served_interval`.
-Finally, since we're not really concerned with the direction from which the sauce arrives to the last guest, we simply label terminal states (i.e. states where the final guest is served) with the index for the guest who is served last.
+For non-terminal states (which are states for which there are still unserved guests), we will use labels of the form `(last_served, served_interval, n_served)`.
+Here `last_served` denotes the guest who was served most recently, `served_interval` is a two-tuple whose entries are the two previously guests who are respectively seated furthest to the left and right of guest $$0$$.
+The third state component, `n_served` is provided for convenience in my computational implementation (it isn't really necessary) and reflects the number of guests in `served_interval`.
+Finally, since we're not concerned with the direction from which the sauce arrives to the last guest, we simply label terminal states (states where the final guest is served) with the index for the guest who is served last.

 Using this notation, the states for a table with 6 guests can be depicted as follows: